tinygrad/tinygrad/docs/showcase.md

 ![a horse sized cat eating a bagel](/docs/showcase/stable_diffusion_by_tinygrad.jpg)

-*"a horse sized cat eating a bagel"*
+*"a horse sized cat with ears that look like drowning rats, eating a bagel"*

 ### LLaMA